sfigg/commercialization-public/design/device-experiences/oem-hvci.md

 ---
-title: Windows Defender System Guard: Making a leap forward in platform security with Memory integrity in Core isolation (Windows 10)
+title: Windows Defender System Guard Making a leap forward in platform security with Memory integrity in Core isolation (Windows 10)
 description: You can configure Intune settings to reduce threats from removable storage such as USB devices. ms.prod: w10 ms.mktglfcycl: deploy